UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 The Solution Center

 220 Pawtucket Street, Suite 131

 Lowell, MA 01854

 Copies of students’ and spouses’ federal income tax, W2 forms and other forms may be requested by the Financial Aid Office to verify information provided on the FAFSA.
-Many forms requested are available on the financial aid website at www.uml.edu/financialaid.
+Many forms requested are available on The Solution Center website.
 All information requested by the Financial Aid Office is required to complete the application process and is held in strictest confidence.

 To receive financial aid from the various student aid programs, a student must: